Quebec Newspapers in Canada (CA)

 - Advertising Revenue Decline: Traditional ad revenues have dropped due to competition from digital platforms like Google and Facebook.

-- Government Support: The federal government has introduced subsidies and tax credits to support journalism.
+- Government Support: The federal government has introduced subsidies and tax credits to support local journalism.

-- Rise of Digital-Only Outlets: Platforms like The Narwhal, The Logic, and TVO Today are gaining traction with investigative and niche reporting.
+- Rise of Digital-Only Outlets: Platforms like *The Narwhal* and *TVO Today* are gaining traction with investigative and niche reporting.

 - Misinformation & Trust Issues: While trust in Canadian media remains relatively high, concerns about misinformation and bias persist.